MrCaringi/bash-general/docker-utils/README.md

 # DOCKER Mountpoint Check Script
 Bash Script for verifying and self-healed unmounted mounpoints in docker containers

+## What does this Script do:
+- Verify if the mountpoint exist INSIDE the docker container,
+- If the mountpoint does not exist, then notify it via telegram (if enabled),
+- Then, the docker container is restarted,
+- After the document got restarted, verify (up to 5 times) if the mountpoint is available, if not:
+- If not, then another Telegram Message is sent to notify it.
 ##   BEWARE!
 `This script assumes that the user of this script can run "docker" without sudo`

-# How to update the script to the lastest (stable) version
+## How to update the script to the lastest (stable) version
-## In the terminal:
+Type in the terminal:
 ```
 wget -O docker-mount-check.sh https://raw.githubusercontent.com/MrCaringi/bash-general/docker-mount-check_v1.0.0/docker-utils/docker-mount-check.sh && chmod +x docker-mount-check.sh
 ```
 ## How to Use
-Open your terminal, then run
+Open your terminal, then run:
 ```
 bash docker-mount-check.sh config.json
 ```